evapalatou/dream-life-fitness/README.md

 - <a href="https://learn.codeinstitute.net/ci_program/diplomainsoftwaredevelopmentecomm" target="_blank">Coders Coffeehouse</a>: for the contact information section

 # Acknowledgements
-- my mentor
+- Iuliia Konovalova, my mentor, has been a great supporter of this project.
+She smoothly guided me through the development of the project proving me with constant feedback and ideas for adequate implementation.
-- sotiris palatos
+- Sotiris Palatos, my brother, who gave me permission to use the content from his current website.
+It had been a great opportunity to apply all this knowledge into a brand new website.
-- Code Institute
+- Code Institute tutors and Slack community members for their support and help.
-- Kevin Powell
+- Kevin Powell for his amazing video tutorials.